Topl/brambl-cli/README.md

-  -i, --input <value>      The input file. (mandatory) -a, --amount <value>     Amount to send or mint --fee <value>            Fee paid for the transaction --token <value>          The token type.
-The valid token types are 'lvl', 'topl', 'asset', 'group', 'series', and 'all'
+  -i, --input <value>      The input file. (mandatory) -a, --amount <value>     Amount to send or mint --fee <value>            Fee paid for the transaction --mint-token <value>     The token type.
+The valid token types are 'asset', 'group', and 'series'
 ```